getodk/docs/docs/entities-intro.rst

 * :ref:`Overview <entities-intro-concepts>`: how Entities fit with ODK concepts like Forms and longitudinal data collection
 * :ref:`What's coming <entities-intro-limitations>`: current limitations and plans for the future
-* :ref:`Alternative options <entities-intro-alternatives>`: other concepts in ODK you can use and other software to consider
+* :ref:`Alternatives <entities-intro-alternatives>`: other concepts in ODK you can use and other software to consider
 * :ref:`Get started <entities-intro-get-started>`: how to use Entities in your workflow

 .. note::